haochi/stock_prices_downloader/README.md

 Stock Prices Downloader
 =======================

-This script will download the historical stock prices from [Yahoo Finance](https://finance.yahoo.com) and save it in a SQLite database for querying afterward.
+This script will download the historical stock prices from [Yahoo Finance](https://finance.yahoo.com) and save it in a SQLite database for later use.

-It can probably be parallelized but don't want to risk getting throttled by Yahoo.
+It can be parallelized but don't want to risk getting blocked by Yahoo.

 Run It
 ------